dssg/MLforPublicPolicy/README.md

 # Machine Learning for Public Policy

+Contact Information:
+Rayid Ghani
+Office: Searle 219

-This is the repo for the Machine Learning for Public Policy class at the University of Chicago.
+This is the repository for the Machine Learning for Public Policy class at the University of Chicago.
 It contains:
 * [Lectures](Lectures/)
 * [Assignments](Assignments/)
 * [Lab Notebooks](labs/)